vendure-ecommerce/storefront-remix-starter/README.md

 ## Development

 1. Clone this repo
-2. `yarn install`
+2. `npm install`
 3. Create a `.env` file in the root dir with the following command and update it with your variables:

    ```bash
    cp .env.template .env
    ```

-5. `yarn dev` - run the storefront with a local Remix server
+5. `npm dev` - run the storefront with a local Remix server
-6. `yarn dev:cf` - runs locally with the Cloudflare Pages configuration
+6. `npm dev:cf` - runs locally with the Cloudflare Pages configuration

 ### Vendure Server